 Range

 The range of an e-bike refers to how far it can be ridden on a single battery charge.
 The range of any bike varies significantly based on many factors, including (but not limited to) rider weight, battery storage capacity, terrain, temperature, rider input, and power output.
-E-bike manufacturers typically claim a range with low and high-end estimates of their bike's range, and in our experience, these claims are generally close to accurate.
-Regardless, we performed our range testing for consistency to determine the low-end range of each bike in the test.
+E-bike manufacturers typically claim a range, with low and high-end estimates of their bike's range, and in our experience, these claims are generally accurate.
+Regardless, we performed our range testing to ensure consistency and determine the low-end range of each bike in the test.
 To level the playing field, we test on the same course, with the same weight rider, in the same weather conditions, using the same cycling computers and apps to record the data.
 For the bikes equipped with a throttle, we test using the throttle in the bike's highest power setting.
 There is no pedaling input from the rider.
 Since our test selection also included some Class 1 and Class 3 models, we also tested their range in a repeatable fashion.
-We rode the Class 1/3 bikes on the highest output setting with the pedals turning enough to trigger the cadence or torque sensor and pedal assist, but with minimal effort on the part of the rider, so the motor does most of the work.
+We rode the Class 1/3 bikes on the highest output setting, with the pedals turning enough to trigger the cadence or torque sensor and pedal assist, while requiring minimal effort from the rider, allowing the motor to do most of the work.
 To ensure equality in testing, we use Garmin power meter pedals connected to a Garmin 830 and strive to keep the riders' input wattage as close to 100 watts as possible.

 Our testing revealed a large spread from the longest, almost 40 miles, to the shortest, 15.4 miles.
 In most cases, the size of the battery correlates pretty directly with the distance a bike can travel.
-Given the rider's minimal input, even the poorest-performing bike in this test still went 15.4 miles, which is an impressive distance.
+Given the rider's minimal input, even the poorest-performing bike in this test managed to cover 15.4 miles, which is an impressive distance.
 Our range test results represent the low end of each bike's range potential, and they could all likely be ridden further on perfectly flat terrain.
 In most cases, their ranges could easily be doubled or more, with some pedaling effort on the part of the rider.

 The RadCity 5 Plus has you covered for long rides, going 30 miles in our range test without even pedaling.